Alternative Energy: Political, Economic, and Social Feasibility

 Alternative Energy: Political, Economic, and Social Feasibility (Lanham, Maryland: Rowman & Littlefield, 2006.
 ISBN 0-7425-4909-7) is a 2006 book by Christopher A. Simon that discusses the transition from fossil fuels to renewable energy.
 The book has been called a "sophisticated, insightful, and well written book on the current global push to adopt varying forms of alternative energy, from wind to solar, geothermal, hydrogen, and beyond".
+The book is held in the collection of East Carolina University Libraries.

+Review

+A review in Washington State Magazine described the book as a clear and insightful examination of the political, economic and social challenges involved in adopting alternative energy.